seek-oss/braid-design-system/.changeset/six-coats-agree.md

 **MIGRATION GUIDE**

-**React Portals should use the new `BraidPortal` component**
+**React Portals containing Braid components/styles must use the new `BraidPortal` component**

 CSS-based theming doesn't automatically cascade through React portals.
-The new [`BraidPortal`](https://seek-oss.github.io/braid-design-system/components/BraidPortal) component handles this for you by forwarding the theme class through the portal.
+The new [`BraidPortal`](https://seek-oss.github.io/braid-design-system/components/BraidPortal) component handles this for you by forwarding Braid's CSS variables through the portal.

 ```diff
 -import { createPortal } from 'react-dom';